riccardoruocco/SmartChat/README.md

 This folder contains the example used in the article "How to use a Text Classifier and Natural Language to create a simple chatbot for your iOS apps".
 <br />
-In the article I describe how to use Apple's CreateML tool to train a machine learning model that classifies text.
+In the article I describe how to use Apple's CreateML tool to train a machine learning model that classifies text.<br />
 Once trained, we can use this text classifier to create a small chatbot that assists Apple customers with certain categories of problems. <br />

 ![Name](https://badgen.net/badge/RiccardoFrancescoRuocco/WorkingTogetherIsEasy/green?icon=github)